freizeit/scc/README.md

 # Jump game

 I used [rebar3](https://github.com/erlang/rebar3) for this coding exercise.
-If you'd like to run the unit tests use the following command:
+The unit tests can be run as follows:

 ```bash
 rebar3 eunit